 Scroll down (or type in the search box) to find the individual form question asking for an email address and click on that value.

-Once you turn on your Zap, anytime someone fills out the form and answers the email address question, Zapier will send an email to the given address.
+Once you begin using your Zap, anytime someone fills out the form and answers the email address question, Zapier will send an email to the given address.
 That's because we're using what we call a dynamic value—information from earlier steps in our Zap.
 Dynamic values change every time your Zap runs because it depends on data your apps receive.

 Next, customize your email body.
 You can click inside the field under Body to insert information from Typeform, as well as static text that will remain the same every time your Zap runs.
 If you need to hyperlink text, you can use basic HTML here.